haddoulagalbert/haddoulagalbert.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-My name is Haddoula Bigord Galbert, currently a 3rd-year student in Civil Engineering at Federal University of Paraná.
+My name is Haddoula Bigord Galbert, currently a 4th year student in Civil Engineering at Federal University of Paraná.
 My current carreer interests are [Hydrological Engineer](https://en.wikipedia.org/wiki/Hydrology), [Structural Engineer](https://en.wikipedia.org/wiki/Structural_engineer) and Civil Engineering Software Developer.
 I am a founder member of the Earthquake Engineering Study Group at UFPR.

 Professional Background
 ======